Arial-js/Calendar-.NET/README.md

 - 'Couldn't process file resx due to its being in the Internet or Restricted zone or having the mark of the web on the file'
 - Fix Here: [StackOverflow](https://stackoverflow.com/questions/51348919/couldnt-process-file-resx-due-to-its-being-in-the-internet-or-restricted-zone-o)

+### Incoming Change
+- I will change the connection string from folder project to point to a shared folder so the data will also be accessible from another pc in the lan

 ### Authors details

 - Andrea Cera email: **ndrcera@gmail.com** phone: 3495633130